 In UW, I will apply the values I learned in the church apostles to interact with the multicultural community there.
 I would take part in community services, join organizations like UNICEF at UW to improve children's welfare through free education, fundraisings, and advocacy.
 There, I will attempt to organize more community service activities that are fun and memorable for the peers participating alongside me.

+Hi Samuel:

+It’s inspiring how being involved in church really shaped you.
+There seems to be many lessons learned.

+I would suggest structuring your essay with a focus on one or two ways how serving at a religious community shaped you.
+You can start with considering the following structure:

+What you initially thought of serving at church

+What your experience was like – fun, social, inspired you to do be involved in community service

+What you’ve learned – focus on one or two values as your takeaways and what kind of person those values made you to become.
+For example, you became more open minded.

+What you will bring to UW by being the person you became in this community.

+All the best!